CEXTBurmawala/notes/all_notes/setup_new_project.md

 - Create a directory for the customer in `git/` directory with the customer name.
 - Find repo on the i-sight github page and clone it into the project directory at `git/<customer_name>`.
 - Run `yarn install` in terminal. /* ?? */
+- Run `make docker-up` in terminal. /* ?? */
 - Run `yarn link` in terminal. /* ?? */

 ### Adding platform version in `git/_platform` directory:
 - Find repo on the i-sight github page and clone the platform into the platform directory.
 	- Navigate to: <https://github.com/i-Sight/isight_main_v5_beta>
-	- Click on branch and search for branch desired.
+	- Click on the branch dropdown and search for the desired branch.
 	- Clone branch into platform folder at `git/_platform/<3.x/4.x/5.x>`
 - Run `yarn install` in terminal. /* ?? */
 - Run `yarn link` in terminal. /* ?? */

 ### Link platform to project directory:
 - ensure that both directories are using the correct node version (see package.json for version number).
-Type `nvm use x.xx.x` to use the desired node version.
+Type `nvm use <0.00.0>` to use the desired node version.
 - /* ?? */

 ### Setup Docker containers: